 The Alaska Highway also impacted the layout and future development of some communities.
 Since its original founding in 1805, Fort Nelson has grown and developed in various locations.
 However, with the influx of workers and soldiers associated with the NWSR and Alaska Highway between 1941 and 1945, Fort Nelson was moved from its historic riverside site to its fifth and current location.

 The construction of the Alaska Highway had a major, although geographically varied, impact on the lives of Indigenous people in the region.
 Men from First Nations communities were only marginally involved in the construction itself.
-They generally worked as guides, labourers or slashing brush ahead of the crews.
+They generally worked as guides or labourers.
 They knew the country, its climate and its people.
 Indigenous women were also hired to do laundry, make and repair clothing, work in restaurants and assist in office work.

 It is difficult to assess the impact of the Alaska Highway on Indigenous life because it occurred in a period of great economic, political and social change.
 It is recognized, however, that people moved away from small river-based communities, such as Upper and Lower Laberge, Big Salmon, Little Salmon and Fort Selkirk, to Highway-based settlements, such as the new Fort Nelson settlement, because river-transport disappeared.